-Please note that a copy of this letter has been sent to the Government of Myanmar.
-We also advise you that we are sending similar communications to the other telecommunications providers with operations in Myanmar
+Please note that copies of this letter have been sent to each of the Governments of Myanmar and Qatar.
+We also advise you that we are sending similar communications to the other telecommunications providers with operations in Myanmar.

-Please accept, Mr. Khine Maung Soe, the assurances of our highest consideration.
+Please accept the assurances of our highest consideration.

-Yanghee Lee
+Yanghee Lee Special Rapporteur on the situation of human rights in Myanmar

-Special Rapporteur on the situation of human rights in Myanmar
+David Kaye

-David Kaye Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression
+Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression